centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-nrpe3.md

 ### Collected metrics

 Only standard metrics are described in this section.
 Be aware that a lot of other checks and metrics are available from the `centreon_linux_local.pl` Plugin.
 Here is a non-exhaustive list:
-> The services listed with * need to be created in Configuration > Commands > Checks.
-And in Configuration > Services > Templates but is available in the plugin

 <Tabs groupId="sync">
 <TabItem value="OS-Linux-NRPE3-custom" label="OS-Linux-NRPE3-custom">